Hyraze/ai-collective-tools/README.md

 ## Story Teller

 - [AI Storyboard Generator](https://boords.com/) - Eliminates the need for drawing skills, enabling quick and easy storyboard creation. `#paid`
+- [Plot Factory](https://plotfactory.com/) - An online collaborative story planner that lets writers plan, organize, and write stories & fictional universes. `#paid`
+- [Sudowrite](https://www.sudowrite.com/) - The model generates text by guessing what's most likely to come next, one word at a time.
+Kind of like autocomplete on your phone. `#paid`
 - [Tome](https://beta.tome.app/) - Unlock your best work with AI-powered generative storytelling from Tome. `#free`

 **[⬆️ Back to Top](#table-of-contents)**